dockette/factorio/README.md

 If you have your factorio game already downloaded.
 Just pick this mode.

+### Temporary mode

+Just start game one-time.
+There will be no stored data after exit.

 -----

 That's all.
 I've tested this container on Linux Mint 17.3 x64.